-When you and your partner are unable to conceive even after 1 year of unprotected intercourse, then you may be having infertility.
-The incidence of infertility in India varies from 3.9% (for age 25-39 years) and 16.8% (in the age group 15-49 years), according to Who.
+When you and your partner are unable to conceive even after 1 year of unprotected intercourse, then you may be having infertility and require infertility treatment.
+The incidence of infertility in India varies from 3.9% (for age 25-39 years) and 16.8% (in the age group 15-49 years), according to WHO.

 Symptoms Of Infertility